 If you’re internal marketing plan is currently off the rails consider the follow with the objective of getting back on track:

 Questions to ask:

-- Are the tasks getting done out of habit and just not checked of in the project management tool?
+- Are the tasks still actually getting done out of habit and just not checked off in the project management tool?
+(That’d be ideal!)

 - Check for redundancies.
 Are any of the subtasks double or triple accounted for?
 Where should the singular task be accounted for instead?

 - Did you originally over-plan a campaign that merely needs simplified and carried to the finish line?

 - Were any campaigns or promotional plans changed in reality without the changes being reflected in the project management tool?

 - What overdue tasks need followed up on, kept, or deleted?

 - Are there any overdue tasks that would have had value had they been completed on time that no longer yield the same value?

 - Would paper and pen or sticky notes on a white board be a better project management tool for internal marketing efforts than a digital version?